perthblank/deva/readme.md

 #### Scene
 Refer `config_scene.py`

-A scene is defined as the starting place of role and all other mesh items.
+A scene is defined as the starting place of role and all other mesh nodes.
 ```
 scene = {
-  'rolePos': [x, y]
+  'rolePos': [x, y],
-  'items': [...mesh_items]
+  'dimension': [width, height],
+  'nodes': [...mesh_nodes]
 }
 ```
+`dimension` tells the width and height of the scene.
+If the dimension is larger than viewport, then the camera  will render a part of the scene, like a normal RPG.
+Otherwise, the whole scene will be rendered.

-Each mesh item has following attribute:
+Each mesh node has following attribute:
 - `meshName`: defined name in MeshMap in mesh config
 - `pos`: mesh position
 - `zindex`: higher value ones will cover lower ones